 How to identify undue influence

-There are a few key things to watch out for if you suspect someone may be trying to exert undue influence over you.
+Here are a few key things to watch out for if you suspect someone may be trying to exert undue influence over you or a loved one:

 One of the best ways to avoid undue influence is to create your estate plans independently, with the help of an experienced estate planning attorney.
 If you’re worried about undue influence from family and friends, or simply need help drafting your estate plans, contact the Law Office of Patricia E. Tichenor.
 Schedule a free half-hour consultation to discuss your needs.